sahana/eden/docs/en/docs/deployment.rst

           since it's uWSGI who executes the e-cidadania instance while the server just serves the static content.

-.. warning:: This section is still on development.
+.. note:: This section is still on development.

 DreamHost
 ---------